Will-Nollert/Will-Nollert/README.md

 - 🔭 I’m currently working on:
 - - an Ecommerce app using the MERN stack &
 - - Learning OAuth with Strava's API
-- 🌱 I’m currently learning Javascript web development
+- 🌱 I’m currently learning c++ and more web development
 -  😄 Pronouns: he/him

 - 📫 How to reach me: will.nollert@gmail.com